Stewart scores winner in shootout, Wild beat Stars 3-2

+DALLAS (AP) -- Minnesota coach Bruce Boudreau picked the perfect spot to use Chris Stewart in the shootout against Dallsa.

-DALLAS (AP) -- Chris Stewart scored in the fifth round of a shootout, lifting the Minnesota Wild past the Dallas Stars 3-2 on Tuesday night.
+Stewart, best known for his physical play, scored in the fifth round of the tiebreaker to lift the Wild past the Stars 3-2 on Tuesday night.

+''I asked him how he was feeling,'' Wild coach Bruce Boudreau said. ''I didn't want him to go where he had to tie it up.
+I wanted him to have to go and win it.''

+Wild goalie Devan Dubnyk stopped Jason Spezza to begin the fifth round before Stewart's shot won the game.

+Patrick Eaves and Jamie Benn had scored for the Stars earlier in the shootout, but Jason Pominville and Mikko Koivu matched them.

-Stewart moved the puck to his backhand and slid the puck in under Dallas goalie Kari Lehtonen, who got a piece of it.
+Stewart has 1,134 penalty minutes and 147 goals in his career.
+He moved the puck to his backhand and slid the puck in under Dallas goalie Kari Lehtonen, who got a piece of it.
+Stewart has 1,134 penalty minutes and 147 goals in his career.

-Patrick Eaves and Jamie Benn had scored for the Stars in the shootout, but Jason Pominville and Mikko Koivu matched them.
-Wild goalie Devan Dubnyk stopped Jason Spezza before Stewart's shot won the game.

 Dallas was the last NHL team to play a shootout game this season.
 The Wild improved to 2-2 in the tiebreaker.

-The Stars had a two-man rush with about a minute left in the overtime, but Cody Eakin shot over the net.
+The Stars had a two-man rush with about a minute left in the overtime, but Lauri Korpikoski passed to Cody Eakin, who shot over the net.

+''I knew Korpikoski was tired,'' Dubnyk said. ''He'd been out there for a while, so I figured he probably wasn't going to lean on one.''

 Pominville and Koivu scored in regulation for Minnesota, and Dubnyk had 35 saves through overtime.